 And because of all the amount of sugar in it, they might end up having dental problems.

-No matter how hot it is and how much do you think they will enjoy it, but don’t give any ice cream, or any kind of cream (including milk) to your dog or cat.
+No matter how hot it is and how much you think they will enjoy it, don’t give your cat any ice cream or any cream (including milk).

 Milk and derivates

-Who hasn´t always seen a cute kitten drinking from a bowl of milk?
+Who hasn’t always seen a cute kitten drinking from a bowl of milk?
 Or even an adult cat?
-This is one of the most powerful stereotypes and associations there are regarding our fury friends.
+This is one of the most potent stereotypes and associations there are regarding our furry friends.

-When we think about milk, we are thinking about cow milk, and not the milk from the kittens mother, which is the one to be fed naturally to a kitten until finishes the weaning process at 8-10 weeks.
-Kittens don´t need cows milk
+When we think about milk, we are thinking about cow milk and not the milk from the kitten’s mother, which is to be fed naturally until the weaning process is finished at 8-10 weeks.
+Kittens don’t need cow’s milk.

-As we grow older the cat´s and human´s body produce less lactase, which means less ability to digest lactose.
-This will eventually lead into lactose intolerance.
+As we grow older, the cat’s and human’s bodies produce less lactase, which means less ability to digest lactose.
+This will eventually lead to lactose intolerance.

 The truth is, the vast majority of cats are lactose intolerant.
-When a lactose intolerant cat drinks milk, the indigested lactose passess through the internal tract drawing water with it.
-The bacteria in the colon, also ferment the indigested lactose, forming volatile fatty-acids.
-All that leads to an upset tummy.
+When a lactose-intolerant cat drinks milk, the undigested lactose passes through the internal tract, drawing water with it.
+The bacteria in the colon also ferment the undigested lactose, forming volatile fatty acids.
+All the above can lead to an upset tummy.
 The most common symptoms are:

-Sometimes, a cat that is intolerant to lactose when drinking milk, seems to tolerate better other derivates, such as milk or cheese.
+Sometimes, a cat intolerant to lactose when drinking milk seems to tolerate better other derivates, such as milk or cheese.
 This is because different milk derivates might have different quantities of lactose.
-This doesn´t mean you can give indiscriminate amounts of cheese to your cat.
-It might still trigger bad tummy on her.
+This doesn’t mean you can give indiscriminate amounts of cheese to your cat.
+It might still trigger a bad tummy on her.

 Grapes and raisins

-Recently researchers and veterinarians have found that grapes, raisins and currants can cause kidney failure in cats.
-Poison ocurres on cats after the ingestion of seeded or seedless variants of grapes, commercial or homegrown, red or green types, organic or non organic fruit, and grape pressings from wineries.
-Also foods containing grapes, raisins and currants (such as raisin bran cereal, granola mix, trail mix or bake goods) are all potential sources of poison.
+Recently researchers and veterinarians have found that grapes, raisins, and currants can cause kidney failure in cats.
+Poison occurs in cats after ingesting seeded or seedless grapes, commercial or homegrown, red or green types, organic or non-organic fruit, and grape pressings from wineries.
+Also, foods containing grapes, raisins, and currants (such as raisin bran cereal, granola mix, trail mix, or baked goods) are potential poison sources.

-Unfortunately there is not a well established toxic dose for these.
-It is known that dogs become more poisonous after ingesting large doses of fruit.
-Also there is significant sensitivity amongst different dogs.
-This also happens in cats.
-Some kitties demonstrate more tolerance to the ingestion and others become poisoned after ingesting just a few grapes or raisins.
+Unfortunately, there is not a well-established toxic dose for these.
+Some kitties demonstrate more tolerance to the ingestion, and others become poisoned after ingesting just a few grapes or raisins.

 - Lack of appetite